gabeoh/CarND-P01-LaneLines/P1_writeup.md

 My pipeline consisted of 6 steps.

 **Step 1 - Grayscale**
-Convert the image into a single-channel grayscale image.
+Convert the image to a single-channel grayscale image.
 ![Grayscale][image01]

 **Step 2 - Gaussian Blur**